amibusi06-netizen/No-Show-Automation-System/README.md

 Appointment automation system that sends confirmation, reminder, and follow-up emails.
 Designed to improve client communication and reduce missed appointments through automated workflows.
 ## Context

-This project was built in less than a week using GoHighLevel during a limited trial period.
+This project was built in less than a week using GoHighLevel (limited trial environment).
 It demonstrates my ability to quickly learn new tools and implement automation workflows.
 ## Use Case
 ## Workflow Overview